prabu-rethinakumar/pyteradatamover/README.md

 # Python teradata - load & unload

-This is a simple source code to unload and load Teradata tables using python.
+## This is a simple python source code to unload and load Teradata tables using text files
+### Typical loads fail when the delimiters are present in datafields .
+You can specify your own delimiter and avoid failures.
+This is best suited for smalled data sets

 To unload:
   1) Insert the credentials into Copy2file.py